learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

-Let's repeat the command above, but now we only want to print out the attendance column for the Group 3 games
+Let's repeat the command above, but now we only want to print out the attendance column for the Group 3 games.

 You can combine conditions like this: